-As the national peak body for volunteering, we work closely with our State/ Territory peak counterparts to influence public policy and highlight its impact on Australia’s over 6 million active formal and informal volunteers, and the organisations to which they offer their time.
+As the national peak body for volunteering, we work closely with our State/ Territory peak counterparts to influence public policy and highlight its impact on Australia’s active formal and informal volunteers, and the organisations to which they offer their time.

 At Volunteering Australia, our mandate calls on us to encourage and facilitate public interest and participation in volunteering.